russeree/nyan-keys-hardware/README.md

 # Nyan Keys Hardware Docs v0.8a
 Hardware documentation for the Nyan keys keyboard.
-MIT licensed so feel free to build and modify these designs.
-Other elements of the project are licensed under the Apache-2.0 license purely to be accredited for the work I have put into this.
+Mixed licenses everything other than the board files are licensed under Apache-2.0 and board files are licensed under Attribution-NonCommercial-NoDerivatives.

 Made with ❤️ by Portland.HODL - If you like my work please submit PRs and or like/star my repos.